-In order for students to be in a properly supervised location, students in grades 9-12 arriving to school prior to 8:00 a.m. are to report directly to the Student Union.
+In order for students to be in a properly supervised location, students in grades 9-12 arriving at school between 7:30 a.m. and 8:00 a.m. are to report directly to the Theater, where they will be supervised by a Doane faculty or staff member.
+These students will report to their advisor's designated meeting place at 8:00 a.m. to start the day.

-Each day of the week school begins promptly at 8:10 a.m.
-Attendance is taken at that time, and any student arriving after 8:10 must sign in at the main desk.
+Students arriving at school between 8:00 a.m. and 8:20 a.m. will report directly to their advisors.
+All students are expected to arrive by 8:20 a.m.
+Attendance is taken at that time, and any student arriving after that time must sign in at the main desk.